harshitjiandani/SmartEngagementDetection/README.md

 ```
 python train.py --pose_file <POSE_FILE_FLAG> --pose_csv <POSE_CSV> --img_folder <IMG_FOLDER>
 ```
-**Note**: YOLO (You Only Look Once) training is not provided in this script.
-If you wish to train YOLO for pose detection, you will need to create bounding boxes, fine-tune the model using Roboflow, and further refine it.
-Once done, replace the existing YOLO model in the `models` directory with your newly trained version.
+**Note**: YOLO training is not provided in this script.
+If you wish to train YOLO for pose detection, you will need to create bounding boxes on your Datset, and fine-tune the model using YOLOv5 , and further refine it.
+Once done, replace the existing YOLO model in the `models` directory named `best.pt` with your newly trained version.